Deploying Rapidflare

 </body>

-Next page (inline widget)
+Next page (full-page widget)

-Same host and path as searchClickUrl—here https://yoursite.com/support/ask—with the Full Page Widget reading the query string.
+Same host and path as searchUrl—here https://yoursite.com/support/ask—with the Full Page Widget reading the query string.
 Use URLSearchParams so you only pass userId and conversationId into init() when those keys are in the URL (for example if the user landed with them from another journey or a direct link that includes those parameters).

 <div id="agent-mount" style="display: flex; flex-direction: column;"></div>